 "It was brilliant, like it was all right, like.
 I got on with the teachers well.
 I don't know what I can say like.
 I just loved it.
-I loved my school" (Jacob, YOrg) Positive relationships with family and foster carers:

-"It's been brilliant.
-Been there since I had my first kid. [...]
-And they supported me and stuff.
+I loved my school" (Jacob, YOrg) Positive relationships with family and foster carers: "It's been brilliant.
+Been there since I had my first kid. [...]And they supported me and stuff.
 They're like my mum and dad, yeah."
 (Sophie, YCL) Positive relationships with youth workers:

 "You're made to feel quite equal anyway.
 So like they don't, like the staff don't look down on you, like, 'We're staff and you're not.'
 They aren't like, they're on your level, do you know what I mean?
 They chat to you, they involve you.
 They're not like... they don't look down to you or anything."
+(Sophie, YCL) Recommendations

-(Sophie, YCL) - ➢ It is recognised that many statutory and voluntary sectors prioritise the building of successful and positive relationships with young people, therefore these recommendations are not intended to undermine the excellent work already taking place.
-Rather, they are intended to pay greater attention to the expertise of those professionals who have positive relationships with young people.
-Given the evidence from the research of the importance of these in young people's lives, it is recommended that an evidence base is built in order to exemplify what makes a positive relationship in order to encourage best practice in institutions and across sectors - Positive relationships can flourish in many different settings but opportunities must be provided for this.
-In the case of this research, youth clubs have been found as important sites for fostering positive relationships, and funding for such sites should be protected and increased - Recognising the nuances of the ways in which young people respond to conflict is key to fostering relationships which recast authority figures from inherently adversarial to challenging but positive 3.
-Encourage Expressive Space The research found that young people need the space, both physically and conceptually, to express themselves.
+It is recognised that many statutory and voluntary sectors prioritise the building of successful and positive relationships with young people, therefore these recommendations are not intended to undermine the excellent work already taking place.
+Rather, they are intended to pay greater attention to the expertise of those professionals who have positive relationships with young people. - > Building an evidence base can exemplify what makes a positive relationship and encourage best practice in institutions and across sectors. - Positive relationships can flourish in many different settings but opportunities must be provided for this.
+In the case of this research, youth clubs have been found as important sites for fostering positive relationships, and funding for such sites should be protected and increased. - Recognising the nuances of the ways in which young people respond to conflict is key to fostering relationships which recast authority figures from inherently adversarial to challenging but positive.
+3. Encourage Expressive Space The research found that young people need the space, both physically and conceptually, to express themselves.
 Crucially, young people should feel safe and able to express both positive and negative feelings and opinions.
 Such spaces are important for young people to test boundaries and explore their identities.
-In being challenged in a supportive relationship, young people have their actions recognised as legitimate, whether such actions are typically considered to be 'pro-social' or not.
+In being challenged in a supportive relationship, young people have their actions recognised as legitimate, whether such actions are typically considered to be 'prosocial' or not.
 These expressive spaces are inextricably linked to the existence of positive relationships and provide the opportunity for young people's abstention, non-conformist or conflictual behaviours to be recognised as an expression of need and/or agency.
 The research found that when young people felt able to express a variety of feelings, opinions or identities, they were encouraged to adopt positive actions.
 Examples